Shreyas-ITB/Jarvis/README.md

 ``send a voice message to <PERSON NAME> <MESSAGE>`` \
 Jarvis will search the person, click on the record button and speak.
 Then send the message.

+- To search something on wikipedia, you can say: \
+``could you search something on wikipedia`` \
+This will ask you what do u want to search, you can just say what you wanted to search and it will reply back with the information.

+- To stop jarvis by voice command, you can say: \
+``self destruct`` \
+This will ask you a confirmation, if you say yes then it shuts down. saying no will cancel all the self destruct mission.

+- To get the weather details, you can say: \
+``whats the current weather in <CITY NAME>`` \
+This will fetch the weather details such as temperature, humidity and weather description.

+- To get the current time, you can say: \
+``what is the time`` \
+This will tell you your current local time.

+- To play a music on YouTube, you can say: \
+``could you play <MUSIC NAME> on youtube`` \
+OR \
+``play <MUSIC NAME>``
+This will fetch the URL of the song by its name, then open up a browser window and start playing the music.

+- To pause the music thats playing, you can say:
+``pause the music`` \
+OR \
+``could you halt the music`` \
+This needs the web browser window where the song is playing on youtube to be open, it pauses the music.

+- To resume the music thats paused, you can say:
+``resume the music`` \
+OR \
+``could you resume the music`` \
+This needs the web browser window where the song is playing on youtube to be open, it resumes the music.

+- To stop the music thats playing, you can say:
+``stop the music`` \
+OR \
+``could you stop the music`` \
+This needs the web browser window where the song is playing on youtube to be open, it closes the tab.

+- To translate the words or sentences, you can say:
+``could you translate <SENTENCE> into <LANGUAGE>`` \
+OR \
+``translate <SENTENCE> into <LANGUAGE>`` \
+This translates and prints the translated sentence.
+TTS system can only speak in english so its currently not possible to make it say the translation.
+If the translation language is not found, then it just says the requested language is not found. \

+What ever you talk besides these commands will directly go to the AI.
+And then the AI in Jarvis will answer your question or have a conversation with you

 Jarvis combines cutting-edge technologies to deliver a comprehensive and intuitive AI assistant experience.
 Embrace the future of productivity and let Jarvis streamline your daily routine, enabling you to focus on what truly matters.